velniaszs/Fabric_Workspace_Settings/capacity-policies/migration/MIG_RebuildAllCapacityPolicies.md

 **The body leads with what is still true**, not with the list.
 The reader's first question on seeing a rebuild failure is whether a capacity has been left unenforced; `replaceByPolicy` means it has not, and saying so before the list stops that question being asked.

-> **Do not write these to `Policy Drift`.** An earlier draft of this document suggested it; that was a mistake, for three reasons.
+> **Do not write these to `Policy Drift`.** An earlier draft of this document suggested it; that was a mistake, and it is now moot — **the table was dropped on 2026-09-18** ([CAPACITY-POLICY-TABLES.md](docs/CAPACITY-POLICY-TABLES.md) §5).
+The reasoning is kept in case drift detection is ever revived.
 >
-> **The rows would vanish.** [SyncCapacityPolicySets](docs/flows/capacity-policies/SyncCapacityPolicySets.md) deletes every row in that table at the start of each scan, because its findings are current state rather than a log.
-Anything this flow wrote would silently disappear on the next run, at an interval nobody is thinking about.
+> **The rows would vanish.** The scan deleted every row in that table at the start of each run, because its findings were current state rather than a log.
+Anything this flow wrote would silently disappear at an interval nobody is thinking about.
 >
 > **`Missing` means something else.** In the drift table it means *a policy set recorded in Dataverse no longer exists in Fabric*.
 "The rebuild failed for this capacity" is a different fact with a different remedy, and overloading the kind would make the scan's own output untrustworthy.
 >